semperubique/bisyncmator/README.md

 # bisyncmator
-A tool for two-directional synchronisation based on rsync
+A tool for two-directional synchronisation based on rsync.

+## Warning
+It is under development.